 How do I convert from fresh to dried chestnuts?

-To be honest, I don’t think you will have to get your calculators out.
-It’s ok to just use roughly the same amount and to adjust according to how big or dirty the load is.
-When we feel like we have a lot of very dirty or smelly laundry, we add up to 2 tbsp of washing soda.
-When we feel like the collars are greasy, we add up to 2 tbsp of grated alep soap.
+To be honest, I don't think you will have to get your calculators out.
+It's ok to just use roughly the same amount and to adjust according to how big or dirty the load is.
+When we feel like we have a lot of very dirty or smelly laundry, we add up to 2 tablespoon of washing soda.
+When we feel like the collars are greasy, we add up to 2 tablespoon of grated alep soap.

 We also collect more than what we might need for a year.
 Better safe than sorry, right?

 You say you use 70 g per load.
 How big a load is that?

 According to the manual of our washing machine, it's 6 kg (~13 lbs) max.

 Can I prepare a big batch of liquid chestnut detergent at once or does it spoil?

 You can keep the liquid chestnut detergent up to a week in the fridge, but after that it will spoil.
 And frankly, there just isn't any advantage in preparing a big batch.
 If you have dried the chestnuts they are already preserved.
 Pouring warm or hot water on it takes only a minute.
 If that's too time-consuming for you you can just put the dried chestnut in a sock and put it in with your laundry.
 Don't forget to tie a knot in the sock first though.